dettbarn/rostermaker/README.md

 ## Usage

-Set all the variables in a file in the rostermaker/ subfolder, called 'input'.
-Then simply run 'python run.py' there.
+So far there is no GUI; you call the program from the command line and also operate it there.

+    cd rostermaker
+    python3 run.py

-Supports exporting the roster to .dat, .csv, .tex, .html, .xml, and .json.
+Output formats that are exported: .dat, .csv, .tex, .html, .xml, and .json.

 ## Contribute